The Power Networks Demonstration Center

 Temperature and Humidity Monitoring in Electricity Substations

-The PNDC research facility The University of Strathclyde Power Networks Demonstration Centre (PNDC) is a research, demonstration and deployment centre for emerging electrical power system technologies and accelerating smart grid implementations.
+The PNDC research facility at The University of Strathclyde Power Networks Demonstration Center (PNDC) is a research, demonstration and deployment center for emerging electrical power system technologies and accelerating smart grid implementations.
 Founded by government, industrial and academic partners, the facility provides a realistic electrical network test system, and plays a leading role in the development of a smart electricity grid and the acceleration of low carbon technology.

-To realise the transformation towards a smart grid, they have introduced a next generation communications platform which makes use of sensor technologies, and addresses the challenges of security, resilience and efficiency in electricity supply.
-Their work includes modelling of electricity grids and naval ship power systems, as well as testing new technology with a view to it reaching commercial deployment.
+To realize the transformation towards a smart grid, they have introduced a next generation communications platform which makes use of sensor technologies, and addresses the challenges of security, resilience and efficiency in electricity supply.
+Their work includes modeling of electricity grids and naval ship power systems, as well as testing new technology with a view to it reaching commercial deployment.